14 things newcomers need to know about the Netherlands

 Foreign students aged under 30 who are temporarily in the Netherlands to study are not required to take out health insurance.
 However, in some cases you may need student health insurance.
 If you stay on after your studies and start working in the Netherlands then you will also need to sign up for health insurance.

-The Dutch health system allows you roughly three months to register for health insurance, after which you can be fined by the Zorginstituut Nederland.
+The Dutch healthcare system allows you roughly three months to register for health insurance, after which you can be fined by Zorginstituut Nederland.

 12. Know your Blokker from your Hema

 The Netherlands has some prominent and useful chain stores whose shops can be found on most shopping streets throughout the country.
 Do you know who sells what?